-- ▶ Input values: Defines variables for the supply of the current values and the supply limits. - ► Calculated values: Settings in order to adjust parameters for the forecast and the optimization with the help of variables during the Runtime. - ► Parameter: Important settings for the optimization of the supply area with direct influence to the switchings of the Load Management. - Status information: Setting which variable holds the information about the availability of the Load Management screen.
+- Input values: Defines variables for the supply of the current values and the supply limits. - ▶ Calculated values: Settings in order to amend parameters for prediction and optimization in the Runtime with the help of variables. - Parameter: Important settings for the optimization of the supply area with direct influence to the switchings of the Load Management. - Status information: Setting which variable holds the information about the availability of the Load Management screen.